 How a company limited by guarantee manages finances

-A Company Limited by Guarantee (LBG) is a corporate structure commonly used by nonprofit organizations, charities, clubs, and associations.
-Unlike companies limited by shares, an LBG does not have share capital and therefore cannot raise funds by issuing shares to investors.
+A Company Limited by Guarantee (LBG) is a widely used legal structure for non-profit organisations, charities, clubs, and membership-based associations.
+Unlike companies limited by shares, an LBG does not have shareholders or share capital.
+Instead, it operates on a membership model where individuals act as guarantors.

 How an LBG Raises Funds